Skip to main content

 Check Tubeless Sealant

 Another method involves using a zip tie as a dipstick.
 With the valve core removed, insert a zip tie into the valve stem and push it down until you reach the bottom of the tire.
-Slowly pull it out, and if the zip tie comes out coated with sealant, it means you still have sufficient sealant in the tire.
+Slowly pull it out, and if the zip tie comes out coated with sealant, you still have sufficient sealant in the tire.
 If the zip tie comes out dry or with only a small amount of sealant, it’s time to add more.

 Wheels